yorikvanhavre/FreeCAD-manual/python_scripting/creating_and_manipulating_geometry.md

 `Part.makeBox(3,5,7)`

-When you press Enter after typing the line above, nothing will appear in the 3D view, but something like this will be printed on the PYthon Console:
+When you press Enter after typing the line above, nothing will appear in the 3D view, but something like this will be printed on the Python Console:

 `<Solid object at 0x5f43600>`